ts-common/ts-common.github.io/README.md

 ## Requirements

-- TypeScript version: >=3.2.2
+- TypeScript version: >=3.4.3
-- ECMAScript target version: ES2017
+- ECMAScript target version: ES2019

+## Why do we need another set of JS libraries?

+Because we would like to have
+1. TypeScript native libraries instead of using '@types'
+1. functional style libraries
+   1. functions without side-effects
+   1. immutable data
+1. Target the the latest ES standard and use the latest TS & ES features such as asynchronous iterators.

 ## Recommendations